AOT Resource Library

 February 2025

-System of care roles and responsibilities
+System of care roles and restrictions

 This resource is meant to provide a general overview of the roles, restrictions, and information-sharing activities for positions that are a part of the AOT System of Care.
-These lists are nonexhaustive, and some roles are not represented.
+These lists are non-exhaustive, and some roles are not represented.

 Courts